fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

 - Matthew White, [sued](http://www.motherjones.com/politics/2015/07/yelp-slapp-lawsuit-legislation-speak-free-act) by Footprints Floors for a Yelp review: "People should not be threatened or have to pay a lot of money in attorney fees just because they relay a real-life experience.
 So what Amanda and I want to do is turn something that was very negative and costly for us into something positive for others."

 - T. [was threatened](https://consumerist.com/2014/05/08/how-does-a-negative-amazon-review-result-in-threats-of-a-lawsuit/) with a lawsuit for leaving a one-star review on Amazon: "I just wanted to leave a review with information that I found useful for others who have to decide whether to purchase a product, and not have to worry about being threatened by lawyers.
 It makes me really nervous to leave a negative review in the future.
 At the very least I'll never use my real name when posting a review ever again."

+## Have you been hit with a SLAPP suit?

+If you have personally been affected by one of these bogus lawsuits, we want to hear from you.
+[Click here to share your story](https://docs.google.com/forms/d/18XJedzLbXP1A9aMFn1fW5GxSKR6pkTRPbhCL9lkh2ow/viewform?c=0&w=1).
+You can share your name or stay anonymous if you like.
+The important things is that we collect as many stories of SLAPP suits and how they hurt people so we can make Congress understand how serious this issue is.